hwarden162/HughWardenWebsite/content/authors/admin/_index.md

 I am currently a PhD student at the Institute of Genetics and Cancer, which is a part of the University of Edinburgh.
 I am currently building an explainable AI pipeline to identify phenotypic changes associated with different mutations.

+My other interests include practical applications of hypergraphs.
+I have written the `rhype` package for using hypergraphs in R. I am also writing the `hyperpy` for using hypergraphs in Python, available on my GitHub.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/HughWardenCV.pdf" "newtab" >}}resumé{{< /staticref >}}.